About the Trust

 The Trust today permalink

-That makes us - the fans - the fourth largest shareholder in our Club.
+That makes us - the fans - the third largest shareholder in our Club.

-Our current vice-chair David Beesley was elected to serve a second term as our Fan Elected Director in 2020, meaning he has served as a board member of our Club since 2018.
+Trust Board Member David Beesley was elected to serve a third term as our Robins Trust Appointed Director (RTAD - formerly FED) in 2024, meaning he has served as a board member of our Club since 2018.

-Both David Beesley and James Young (Chair of the Trust Board) made significant contributions to the interim findings of the government’s Fan Led Review of Football Governance, led by Tracey Crouch MP.
+Both David Beesley and James Young (former Chair of the Trust Board) made significant contributions to the interim findings of the government’s Fan Led Review of Football Governance, led by Tracey Crouch MP.

-The Trust board has five other elected members: Simon Watten, Chris Coleman, John Cooper, Jaimie Henderson, Leo Hoenig and Sam Lear.
+The Trust board has seven other elected members: John Cooper, Ryan Grimmett, Leo Hoenig, Sam Lear, Greg Newcombe, John Peake and Adam Stanley.

 In the early 2000s, the precursors to the Football Supporters’ Association were formed to encourage, equip and empower fans to play a greater role in their clubs.